mack0101/tictactoe/README.md

 ## How to play

-To play the game, simply open index.html in your browser.
+To play the game, simply open the link in your browser. https://mack0101.github.io/tictactoe/

 When a player wins or game end in a draw, press the reset button to play again.

 ## Purpose of this game